michal-kocur/NiFi-tutorial/Tasks/task3.md

     - Use SQL query to retrieve data `SELECT * FROM users WHERE ck = '${userIdentity}';`.
 4.  **Convert data to JSON**:

-    - Use the `ConvertAvroToJson` processor to convert data to readable JSON format.
+    - Use the `ConvertAvroToJson` processor to convert data to readable JSON format and `EvaluateJsonPath` to extract missing data from FF content after executing SQL query.
-5.  **Put `actionDetails` to FF content**:
+5.  **Put "actionDetails" to FF content**:

     - Use `AttributesToJSON` processor to change content in the FF and then remove unwanted characters using `ReplaceText`.
 6.  **Create output FF in correct shape**:

     - Use `JoltTransformJSON` processor to adjust FF to required shape.
-    - in case of any errors while processing resent `actionDetails` to FF content without removing unwanted characters and log that fact using `LogMessage` with proper comment
+    - in case of any errors while processing resent **actionDetails** to FF content without removing unwanted characters and log that fact using `LogMessage` with proper comment
 7.  **Logging**:

-    - Use the `LogAttribute` processor put email, operation to the logs without Properties and Payload of successfully processed FF.
+    - Use the `LogAttribute` processor put **email** and **operation** to the logs without Properties and Payload of successfully processed FF.

 ## Data flow model: